Heidi Gardner

 Heidi Lynn Gardner (born July 27, 1983) is an American actress, comedian, and writer.
-She was a cast member on the NBC sketch comedy series Saturday Night Live for eight seasons from season 43 in 2017 until her departure after season 50 in 2025.
+She was a cast member on Saturday Night Live, an NBC sketch comedy series for eight seasons from season 43 in 2017 until season 50 in 2025.
 She was promoted to repertory status on the show in 2019.

 Early life

-Gardner was born and raised in Kansas City, Missouri.
+Heidi Gardner was born and raised in Kansas City, Missouri.
 She has an older brother, Justin.

-Heidi Gardner worked part-time at the Tivoli Theater in Kansas City as a child, where she did everything "from selling tickets to making popcorn".
-She later credited the theater as "setting the tone in her life".
+She worked part-time at the Tivoli Theater in Kansas City as a child, where she did everything "from selling tickets to making popcorn".
+She credited the theater as "setting the tone in her life".
 She was not interested in acting as a teenager, only performing on stage as a flautist for the school band and doing comedy sketches in school talent shows.
-She graduated from the all-girls Catholic high school Notre Dame de Sion in southern Kansas City in 2001.
+She graduated from Notre Dame de Sion, an all-girls Catholic high school in southern Kansas City in 2001.
 In her senior year, her classmates voted her "most likely to be a cast member of Saturday Night Live".

-After graduation, Gardner followed in a friend's footsteps and enrolled at the University of Kansas for two years before transferring to the University of Missouri for a semester.
-At the time, she was uninterested in school and often skipped classes, but discovered a fondness for cutting hair.
+After graduation, Gardner followed in a friend's footsteps and enrolled at the University of Kansas in Lawrence for two years before transferring to the University of Missouri in Columbia for a semester.
+At the time, she was uninterested in school and often skipped classes, and discovered a fondness for cutting hair.